Lavash Crackers Recipe

 Soft dough made.

-Transfer the dough on a work surface and knead for 6-8 minutes until smooth and soft.
+Transfer the dough to a work surface and knead for 6-8 minutes until smooth and soft.

 Dough transferred on a working surface.

-Oil a big bowl and transfer the dough to the bowl.
+Oil a large bowl and transfer the dough to it.
 Cover and keep aside for 90 minutes at room temperature.

 Dough covered.